charmtraders-apps/issue_tracker/README.md

 ## How to Report a Bug

-If you've encountered a bug in either OptiLiveX or OptiSimX, please follow these steps to report it:
+If you've encountered a bug in either OptiTrade or OptiBot, please follow these steps to report it:

 1. **Check Existing Issues**: Before creating a new issue, please check if it has already been reported.
 Avoid duplicating existing issues.

-2. **Select the Right Template**: Use the 'Bug report - OptiLiveX' template for bugs in OptiLiveX, and 'Bug report - OptiSimX' for OptiSimX.
+2. **Select the Right Template**: Use the 'Bug report - OptiTrade' template for bugs in OptiTrade, and 'Bug report - OptiBot' for OptiBot.

 3. **Provide Detailed Information**: Fill out all sections of the template.
 The more information you provide, the easier it is for us to understand and resolve the issue.
 Include:
    - A clear and descriptive title.